Guide to Rules of Tennis Serve | Improve Your Game

 The tennis serve is an art form that requires a combination of power, accuracy, and finesse.
 Grasp your racket with two hands; one at the throat and the other at the bottom.
 Your dominant hand should grip the racket at the throat, closest to your body.
 Stand sideways to your opponent’s court with your feet shoulder-width apart for balance.
 Remember: the width of your stance sets you up for success!

 Now, take a deep breath and prepare to launch.
 Your toss should occur just above the opposite shoulder.
 Trace a small arch in the air, then thrust the racket head through the ball for power and spin.
-Make sure to aim for the center of the service box to improve your chances of hitting an ace!
+Make sure to aim for the centre mark of the service box to improve your chances of hitting a good serve!

 Finally, make an explosive finish by extending your arm and pointing it towards your target.
 You’ll know you’ve perfected this step when you can feel the energy flowing from your fingertips to your target before contact is even made.
 With practice, you’ll soon be able to throw low-flying stunners past your opponent!
 Try it out and find your perfect serve!